-SERVICES PROVIDED BY CAPSTONE SOUTH WEST
+SERVICES PROVIDED BY CAPSTONE NORTH

-All placements made at Capstone South West are professionally 'matched' according to rigorous criteria which ensure the specific needs of children and young people are compatible with the skills and experience of our foster carers.
-Capstone South West recognise that the situations surrounding the placement of a child in foster care are often complex.
-It may be that short- term care is required while a family crisis is resolved; it may be that a therapeutic environment is needed, or a child has to be prepared for adoption.
+All placements made at Capstone North are professionally 'matched' according to rigorous criteria which ensure the specific needs of children and young people are compatible with the skills and experience of our Foster Carers.
+Capstone North recognises that the situations surrounding the placement of a child in foster care are often complex.
+It may be that short-term care is required while a family crisis is resolved; it may be that a therapeutic environment is needed, or a child might need long term care or the plan be adoption.

-Capstone South West provides access to a pool of foster carers who can meet the range of needs of the children and young people within its area.
+Capstone North provides access to a pool of Foster Carers who can meet the range of needs of the children and young people within its area.
 We seek to offer placements to children from a diversity of ethnic and cultural backgrounds and generally believe children are best placed within their own locality.
-Capstone South West Foster Care subscribes to the view that in principle children are best placed with foster carers of the same ethnic origin.
+Capstone North Foster Care subscribes to the view that in principle children are best placed with Foster Carers of the same ethnic origin.
 However, we also recognise that this may not always be possible, and we believe that this fact alone should not deprive a child/young person of the experience of family life.
-On occasions, the most pressing and specific needs of a child might be best met by foster carers with special skills, but who happen to have different ethnic origins to the child/young person
+On occasions the most pressing and specific needs of a child might be best met by Foster Carers with special skills but who happen to have different ethnic origins to the child/young person

-Capstone South West Foster Care's recruitment strategy reflects the needs of the regional demographics.
-Where black and minority ethnic children require a placement, Capstone South West endeavours to place children and young people with families from their own ethnic background.
+Capstone Foster Care (North)'s recruitment strategy reflects the needs of the regional demographics.
+Where black and minority ethnic children require a placement Capstone North endeavours to place children and young people with families from their own ethnic background.
 However, we recognise that ethnicity may not be the only significant 'matching' criteria.
-If we are unable to provide foster carers from the same ethnic background, Capstone SW will seek to provide links in order to meet child's religious and cultural needs, in consultation with local authority colleagues, parents and professionals involved.
+If we are unable to provide Foster Carers from the same ethnic background, Capstone North will seek to provide links in order to meet child's religious and cultural needs, in consultation with local authority colleagues, parents and professionals involved.

 We offer a wide range of placements for children and young people of all ages.
-All placements are matched to ensure a good fit between the needs of children and young people and the skills and experience of foster carers to meet those needs.
+All placements are matched to ensure a good fit between the needs of children and young people and the skills and experience of Foster Carers to meet those needs.